PeterWangIntel/crosswalk-website/Presentation-api-manual.md

 If you have no such wireless display adapter, but are willing to play it on your device, you could use the simulated secondary display:

-Open 'Setting' app and select 'Developer Options' entry Find 'Simulate Secondary Display' to select a display
+Open `Setting` app and select `Developer Options` entry Find `Simulate Secondary Display` to select a display

 ### Demos
 * Image Gallery